How many times is the Gateway Arch in St. Louis struck by lightning each year?

 Lightning strikes the Gateway Arch on August 27, 2014

 The Short Answer: The Gateway Arch is struck by lightning once or twice in the average year.
 Some years, it is not hit at all.

-The Long Answer: Some online sources say the Arch is struck hundreds of times a year, but this is not true in reality.
-How do I know?
-It's pretty definitive: I have been intensively covering St. Louis storms since January of 2010.
-My photography and video operations result in having a camera on the Arch for the duration of most storms downtown, and my gallery of photos shows the results from that effort.
-Despite all of this, I have an almost legendary record of missing Arch strikes: I'm only 2 for 5 on captures, regardless of the almost obsessive effort to be there for every storm.
-I didn't capture the Arch getting hit until August 27, 2014!
+Despite my efforts, I had an almost legendary record of missing Arch strikes: Until July of 2020, I was only 2 for 5 on captures, regardless of the almost obsessive effort to be there for every storm.
+I didn't capture the Arch getting hit until August 27, 2014, and it took me TEN YEARS to finally capture a nighttime high-quality DSLR still image of an Arch strike on July 19, 2020!
 The bottom line: it's conclusive from direct observation that the Arch is not the crazy lightning magnet that one might first assume.